-The survey is CIBC’s annual Home Renovation Poll, in which 1,515 homeowners were quizzed in May.
+The survey is CIBC’s Home Renovation Poll, last done in May 2019 and in which 1,515 homeowners were quizzed.
 It showed:

-- Almost half of respondents expected to renovate their home this year (49%).
-That’s up slightly from the past two years.
+- Almost half of respondents (49%) expected to renovate their home in the coming year, up slightly from the previous two years.

 - For those who completed recent renovations, 39% went over budget.